nishsem/Danish/Cryptography-Class/Assessments/2-Lab-Works-20%/Lab-Work-3/readme.md

 ```bash
 openssl enc -aes-256-cbc -d -in encrypted_message.bin -out mesejrahsia.txt -pass file:$PWD/key.bin
 ```
-> - d: Decrypt mode
+> - `d` : Decrypt mode

 > - Output should match the original

 5. See how Raja verify [here](https://github.com/Ha1qal/Raja-Haiqal/blob/master/Cryptography-Class/Assessments/Lab%20Works/Lab%203/screenshots/decrypttask1.png)

 **Result Analysis:**
+- The original and decrypted files are identical, demonstrating that symmetric encryption with AES-256-CBC using a strong random key works as expected.

-This demonstrates how symmetric encryption works using AES-256.
+- This demonstrates how symmetric encryption works using AES-256.
 Both sender and receiver need the same secret key, which makes key distribution tricky in real life.

+> Security Note: CBC mode is vulnerable to certain attacks.
+For production, use authenticated modes like GCM

 ### Task 2: Asymmetric Encryption and Decryption using RSA
+**Scenario:** Raja wants to securely receive messages from Danish using RSA public-key cryptography.

 **Goal:** Use RSA to encrypt a message with Raja's public key and decrypt with his private key (asymmetric encryption).

 **Commands:**: